Ashutosh2407/Parsely/readme.md

 ## Features

 ### Safety & Trust
-1. **Input guardrails** — every query is screened before retrieval by a Guardrails AI `PromptInjectionDetector` (instruction overrides, system-prompt extraction, jailbreak patterns), plus a scope check that rejects non-financial queries.
+1. **Input guardrails:** every query is screened before retrieval by a Guardrails AI `PromptInjectionDetector` (instruction overrides, system-prompt extraction, jailbreak patterns), plus a scope check that rejects non-financial queries.
 Blocked queries short-circuit to END without triggering retrieval or generation.
 Thus, **no wasted LLM spend, no wasted latency.**
-2. **Output guardrails** — every generated answer is scanned for PII (email addresses, phone numbers) before it reaches the user.
+2. **Output guardrails:**  every generated answer is scanned for PII (email addresses, phone numbers) before it reaches the user.
 No path returns an answer that skipped this check.
-4. **Grounding verification** — an LLM-as-judge compares the draft answer against the retrieved chunks and emits a confidence score.
+4. **Grounding verification:**  an LLM-as-judge compares the draft answer against the retrieved chunks and emits a confidence score.
 Answers below 0.75 never ship unreviewed.
-5. **Source attribution** — every answer carries structured provenance: chunk ID, ticker, filing year, source document, and a text preview.
+5. **Source attribution:** every answer carries structured provenance: chunk ID, ticker, filing year, source document, and a text preview.
 Web-sourced answers carry title, URL, and preview instead.

 ### Retrieval Quality
-1. **Relevance grading** — retrieved chunks are scored 0–1 for relevance to the question.
+1. **Relevance grading:** retrieved chunks are scored 0–1 for relevance to the question.
 Below an average of 0.6, the pipeline stops trusting the corpus.
-2. **Web search fallback** — when the corpus can't answer (grade < 0.6), the query is routed to Tavily rather than forcing a hallucinated answer out of irrelevant chunks.
+2. **Web search fallback:** when the corpus can't answer (grade < 0.6), the query is routed to Tavily rather than forcing a hallucinated answer out of irrelevant chunks.
-3. **Benchmarked strategy selection** — dense, sparse, hybrid, reranked, and Weaviate retrieval were evaluated on faithfulness, answer relevance, and context precision (see table above).
+3. **Benchmarked strategy selection:** dense, sparse, hybrid, reranked, and Weaviate retrieval were evaluated on faithfulness, answer relevance, and context precision (see table above).

 ### Self-Correction
-1. **Automatic regeneration** — a low-confidence answer triggers one retry at higher temperature (0.0 → 0.7) to sample a different response rather than repeating a deterministic failure.
+1. **Automatic regeneration:** a low-confidence answer triggers one retry at higher temperature (0.0 → 0.7) to sample a different response rather than repeating a deterministic failure.
-2. **Bounded retries** — capped at 2 generations, so a hard question escalates instead of looping.
+2. **Bounded retries:** capped at 2 generations, so a hard question escalates instead of looping.
-3. **Human-in-the-loop review** — persistent low confidence pauses the graph mid-execution via LangGraph `interrupt`, surfacing the draft answer, confidence score, and supporting chunks to an analyst.
+3. **Human-in-the-loop review:** persistent low confidence pauses the graph mid-execution via LangGraph `interrupt`, surfacing the draft answer, confidence score, and supporting chunks to an analyst.
 Approve to release; reject to return a clean "not found" instead of a guess.

 ### Conversation
-1. **Multi-turn context** — follow-up questions are rewritten into standalone queries before retrieval, so "what about their debt?" resolves against the prior turn.
+1. **Multi-turn context:** follow-up questions are rewritten into standalone queries before retrieval, so "what about their debt?" resolves against the prior turn.
-2. **Durable state** — a checkpointer persists graph state per thread, which is what makes mid-run interrupt-and-resume possible across separate invocations.
+2. **Durable state:** a checkpointer persists graph state per thread, which is what makes mid-run interrupt-and-resume possible across separate invocations.

 ## Pinecone Retrieval Test Results
 ![Langchain Dashboard](langchaindashboard.png)